Street Racer (1977 video game)

-Street Racer is a racing video game developed for the Atari Video Computer System, later known as the Atari 2600.
-It was programmed by Larry Kaplan and released by Atari, Inc. in September 1977 as one of the nine Atari VCS launch titles.
+Street Racer is a 1977 racing video game developed and published by Atari, Inc. for the Atari Video Computer System, later known as the Atari 2600.
+It was released in September 1977 as one of the nine launch titles for the system.
+It was programmed by Larry Kaplan.
 The game was also published by Sears for their Tele-Games product line as Speedway II.